ahmadajmi/gulp-with-wordpress/gulp-with-wordpress.md

 });
 ```

-This will just do all the operations on those two files, if you need to add another new file you can append it to the array.
+The code above will do all the operations on those two files.
+If you need to add another new file you can append it to the array.

-You can also update the `watch` task to watch changes to any JavaScipt file, and also update the default task to run the `js` task automatically when running `gulp`, just as we did in the Sass task.
+You can also update the `watch` task to watch changes to any JavaScipt file, and also update the `default` task to run the `js` actions automatically when running `gulp`, just as we did in the with Sass.

 ```js
 gulp.task('watch', function() {